vermut/intellij_cygwin/README.md

 # intellij_cygwin
 Integrating Cygwin/Babun as Intellij IDEA Terminal

+I use it mostly to work with Ansible on Windows

 ## Install babun

 Set user environment variable HOME=%USERPROFILE%.
 You will enjoy better navigation to ~/IdeaProjects